w3c/wai-about-wai/_about/translating.md

 * comfortable editing a file with code ([example file for translation](https://docs.google.com/document/d/1oVOIXH5mVvJSmznyWVU4A4N7E6vCOeHvYbpdAJvpbU0/edit))

 To avoid overlapping work:
-* please do not translate the source text of pages displayed on the web
+* please do **not** translate files from the web
-* follow the steps below to get the right file to translate and to ensure that the resource is ready for you to translate
+* follow the steps below to _get the right file to translate_ and to ensure that the resource is ready for you to translate

 **If you want to translate a WAI resource:**